 When you’re ready to snap a shot, peer through the viewfinder.
 If a red flag appears inside, the light meter isn’t reading enough light and the photo will be underexposed.
 If the big dial is set to Auto, you’ll need to use flash.
 Otherwise, try a higher EV number.
 The flag still works on my Starmatic, but hard telling whether the light meter is still accurate.

 On the back, the little red window shows the exposure number on the film’s backing paper.
 The Starmatic takes 12 square photographs on size 127 rollfilm.
 Kodak discontinued 127 film in 1995, but you can get a Japanese b/w film, Rera Pan 100, in a few places (notably at Freestyle Photo) and The Frugal Photographer in Calgary cuts down a few other film stocks onto 127 spools and sells them here.
 Many mail-order labs still process 127, such as Dwayne’s Photo.

 All of the Brownie Star series cameras feature a drop-out film loading and transport system.
 You flip a lever and the entire camera bottom slides out.
 The film winder is on the bottom plate, too.

 This isn’t my first Starmatic.
-I bought one in about 1980, probably at a garage sale.
-I loaded a roll of Kodacolor into it just before Christmas in 1981.
-That Starmatic came with a flash attachment and a whole bunch of flashbulbs.
+I bought a Starmatic II in about 1980 for a couple bucks at a garage sale.
+I loaded a roll of Kodacolor II into it just before Christmas in 1981.
+That Starmatic II came with a flash attachment and a whole bunch of flashbulbs.
 The flash was blisteringly bright, and I blame it for washing out most of my Christmas morning shots.
 This one of me turned out well enough.
 I was 13.
 I had just received a nice dictionary as a gift.